How to build a recommendation system from scratch

 tfidf_matrix = vectorizer.fit_transform(documents)

-Step 3: Evaluating the Performance of Your Model
+Step 3: Evaluating Your Model

-Step 4: Deploying Your Recommendation System
+Step 4: Deploying Your System